 Thanks to the over cab bed design of the Toyota RV we get about 25% more living space than we would in a camper van.
 Also, our Dolphin RV has a tiny bathroom that is actually a separate room at the back of the camper, which is not a feature we would get in a campervan.
 The separate bathroom was not important to us when we made the purchase, but after a year of full time RV living we realize that the separate bathroom has made our life SO much more comfortable than it would be without it.

 Essentially, our Toyota Dolphin motorhome is about the same length and width of a large campervan, but with a much more efficient use of the living space thanks to the unique floor plan.
 That extra living space was a huge factor in choosing a Toyota motorhome over a campervan.
+Interested in how we utilize the space in our Toyota motorhome?
+Check out our top 10 essential motorhome accessories!

 We chose a Toyota Dolphin for its mechanical reliability